ihassin/fruitymesh-ubuntu-vm/README.md

 ## Modify Vagrant file and /etc/hosts to contain the desired host name and IP address of your VM

-If you want to change the VM's IP address, or networking in general, please edit Vagrantfile to suite your needs.
+If you want to change the VM's IP address, or networking in general, please edit Vagrantfile to suit your needs.

 ## Changing the ip address